As President Bola Tinubu goes to Paris, France, By Simbo Olorunfemi & Ade Adefeko

+There is hardly a better time and opportunity to reset and strengthen the relationship between the two countries than now.
+President Macron’s affinity and history with Nigeria always come to the fore.
+When President Bola Tinubu visited Paris last year, the reception between him and the French President was warm, like one between old friends.
+We must find a way to build on what we have going between us to the benefit of both countries and the troubled region.
+The historic nature of this visit speaks for itself, we must make the best of it.

-President Bola Ahmed Tinubu will be visiting France in a few days to be hosted by French President, Emmanuel Macron on a State Visit.
+President Bola Ahmed Tinubu will be visiting France in a few days to be hosted by French President, Emmanuel Macron on a state visit.
 While President Tinubu has visited France at different times since he assumed office, most of the trips have been private.
-However, his first official foreign trip in June 2023, less than a month after his inauguration, was to Paris to attend the “Summit on New Global Financing Pact” to deliberate on how to repositionglobal financial architecture in consideration of less developed countries dealing with debt hangover, effects of climate change and COVID-19, and struggling with energy transition.
-The summit was hosted by French President Emmanuel Macron, who warmly received President Tinubu on that visit.
+However, his first official foreign trip in June 2023, less than a month after his inauguration, was to Paris to attend the “Summit on New Global Financing Pact” to deliberate on how to reposition the global financial architecture in consideration of less developed countries dealing with debt hangovers, the effects of climate change and COVID-19, and struggling with the energy transition.
+The summit was hosted by President Macron, who warmly received President Tinubu on that visit.

 It is early days yet, but perhaps we already have a signal that the efforts invested by President Tinubu in his role as the Chief Diplomat, with the several foreign trips he has made, are beginning to yield fruits.
 It could well be that Nigeria and France have come to a renewed realisation of the importance of strong bilateral relations between the two countries, with an interesting past behind them, a compelling present before them, and immense possibilities for the future.